 firebase deploy --only hosting

-Step 3: Align function region
+Step 3: Align the function region (and confirm it deployed)

-# 1. Function's actual region
+# Function's actual name + region

 firebase functions:list